GPlates/gplates-app/dev-doc/notes.md

 ### App Store Preview

+The command below creates App Store Preview video.
+There are [some requirements for the App preview video](https://developer.apple.com/help/app-store-connect/reference/app-preview-specifications/).

 `ffmpeg -i GPlates-App-preview-age-grid.mp4 -c:v libx264 -profile:v main -level:v 3.1 -c:a copy output.mp4`

 `ffprobe -loglevel error -show_streams GPlates-App-preview-age-grid.mp4`

+### Dev on MC's macbook

+- start Docker daemon
+- go to GWS repository root and run `./scripts/start-gws-dev.sh`
+- in GPlates app repository root run `ionic serve`
+- set the server URL to `http://0.0.0.0:18000`

+Note: after having modified the basemap-cfg.json, the GPlates app may failed to load the raster configuration.
+Use `docker exec -it 7ac226117201 /bin/bash` and `ls /gws/data/mobile-app`

+### Misc

+Command to turn a colour into transparent.
+Used to make the globe icons.

+`magick vgg-256x256.png -transparent black output.png`